The World Beneath Our Feet

 Frank Ashwood

 The ground beneath us hums with a staggering abundance of winding roots, interconnecting fungal networks, wriggling creatures, and mind-blowing microbial life.
-This glittering ecosystem is the single most biodiverse habitat on the planet.
-Half of all the Earth's species exist underfoot; decaying matter is transformed into new birth; and just a handful of soil can contain an entire world.
-Without soil, there would be no life as we know it—and yet we rarely take the time to know the trillions of lives happening below.
+This hidden ecosystem is the single most biodiverse habitat on the planet.
+Over half of all the Earth's species exist underfoot, where decaying matter is transformed into new life; just a handful of soil can contain an entire world.
+Without soil, there would be no life as we know it—and yet we rarely take the time to know the countless lives happening below.

-In The World Beneath Our Feet, soil ecologist Frank Ashwood dives deep into this precious ecosystem, spanning the globe from the frozen landscape of Greenland to the black soil deposits of the Amazon, while also examining the jaw-dropping evolutionary adaptations that make lives very alien from our own possible.
-Unearthing soil layers one at a time, Ashwood reveals every sublayer to be a distinct macrocosm, teeming with plants and insects essential to our planet's wellbeing.
-By interviewing microbiologists and entomologists, as well as by guiding us into his own expert research, Ashwood shows us how life at a microscopic scale impacts us all.
+In The World Beneath Our Feet, soil ecologist Frank Ashwood dives deep into this precious ecosystem, spanning the globe from the frozen landscape of Greenland to the black soil deposits of the Amazon and the Eurasian Steppe, while also examining the jaw-dropping evolutionary adaptations that make lives very alien from our own possible.
+Unearthing soil layers one at a time, Ashwood reveals every sublayer to be a distinct macrocosm, teeming with organisms essential to our planet's wellbeing.
+Supported by interviews with global soil biologists, as well as his own expert research, Ashwood shows us how life at a microscopic scale impacts us all.

 Powerfully illuminating the dark depths of the earth, and accompanied by the author's own up-close photography, which magnifies and reveals creatures only millimeters long, The World Beneath Our Feet opens our eyes to the hidden and wondrous world of soil—perhaps the greatest unexplored frontier on our planet.